PurdueMechanicalEngineering/me-297-intro-to-data-science/lecture10/example-manufacturing-steel-balls.md

 Assume that we know that the balls have a diameter that is greater than 0.95 mm and smaller than 1.05 mm.
-What short of random variable should we assign to the diameter?
+What sort of random variable should we assign to the diameter?
 Let's call this random variable $X$.
 We know a few things right away about it.
 First, $X$ cannot be smaller than 0.95 mm.